HackScaleTeam/Dominion/README.md

 Dominion is for **educational and authorized testing only**.
 Use it only on machines you own or have permission to test.

-## Official Discord Channel
-Join us in [our Discord](https://discord.gg/gTnX9qKd) with any comments, questions, concerns, or problems!